-Pr evention Driving our work Prevention and health inequalities - Address health inequalities and deliver on the Core20PLUS5 approach.
+Pr evention Dr riving our work Prevention and health inequalities - Address health inequalities and deliver on the Core20PLUS5 approach.
 Prevention and health inequalities - Achieve 80% of those with hypertension to be treated by March 2025.
-Projects Purpose 2023-24 Summary of impact to date 2024-25 Progress & Impact 1 Tobacco Dependency Treatment Services (Prevention) Patients who are admitted to the acute providers, mental health units and maternity patients and their partners are offered NHS-funded tobacco treatment services.
-Services are running at UHDB, CRH and DHFT for maternity and mental health inpatients.
-A total of 3400 inpatient and MH patients, as well as 590 maternity patients, accessed the programme on 23/24.
-Increase access to services f maternity and mental health patients. or 2 Cardiovascular disease (CVD) prevention plan To identify and optimise treatment for undiagnosed hypertension, Arterial Fibrillation (AF) and Elevated Cholesterol in adults living in most deprived areas through a Place-based model of delivery.
-Designed a five-year phased CVD prevention plan.
-Awaiting decision as part of the 24/25 planning round related the funding allocation to supp delivery. to 3 Obesity Digital Weight Management To provide targeted support and access to weight management services for people living with obesity plus either diabetes, hypertension, or both.
-On 23/24, 44% of 112 General Practices referred to the programme.
+Projects Purpose 20 23-24 Summary of impact to date 20 024-25 Progress & Impact 1 Tobacco Dependency Treatment Services (Prevention) Patients who are admitted to the acute providers, mental health units and maternity patients and their partners are offered NHS-funded tobacco treatment services. • Services are running at UHDB, CRH and DHFT for maternity and mental health inpatients.
+A total of 3400 inpatient and MH patients, as well as 590 maternity patients, accessed the programme on 23/24. • 2 Cardiovascular disease (CVD) prevention plan To identify and optimise treatment for undiagnosed hypertension, Arterial Fibrillation (AF) and Elevated Cholesterol in adults living in most deprived areas through a Place-based model of delivery. • Designed a five-year phased CVD prevention plan. • Awaiting decision as part of the 24/25 planning round related to the funding allocation to support delivery.
+3 Obesity Digital Weight Management To provide targeted support and access to weight management services for people living with obesity plus either diabetes, hypertension, or both. • On 23/24, 44% of 112 General Practices referred to the programme.
 378 eligible referrals have been made against a target of 1000 per annum (38%).
 Derbyshire is an outlier.
-A refreshed communications plan was implemented to include targeted practices not referred to.
-The target for Derby and Derbyshire ICB is 750 eligible referrals.
-The national target reach at least 90% eligible referral rate.
+A refreshed communications plan was implemented to include targeted practices not referred to. • The target for Derby and Derbyshire ICB is 750 eligible referrals.
+The national target is to reach at least 90% eligible referral rate.